L

 Security Deposit

 1. PREMISES.
-Landlord hereby leases to Tenant the property described above for residential use only pursuant to state law.
+Landlord hereby leases to Tenant the property described above for residential use only.
 2. RENT.
 Tenant agrees to pay monthly rent on the first day of each month.
-Late fees apply after the grace period per state law.
+Late fees apply after grace period.
 3. SECURITY DEPOSIT.
-Held per state law requirements and returned within statutory period after move-out.
-4. UTILITIES as specified.
-5. PET POLICY as agreed.
-6. MAINTENANCE responsibilities outlined per state requirements.
-7. ENTRY NOTICE per state law.
+To be held in accordance with state law...
+4. UTILITIES included in rent as specified...
+5. PET POLICY as agreed...
+6. MAINTENANCE responsibilities outlined...

 Print two copies, both parties sign, each keeps one.
-Store yours safely.
+Store your copy safely.

-Legal Disclaimer: This document is AI-generated based on your inputs and general landlord-tenant law principles.
+Legal Disclaimer: This lease agreement is AI-generated based on your inputs and general landlord-tenant law principles.
 It is provided for informational and reference purposes only and does not constitute legal advice.
+Landlord-tenant laws vary significantly by state, county, and municipality and change frequently.
+LeaseHelper and its operators are not liable for any damages or legal consequences arising from use of this document.
 This tool is a document automation service, not a law firm.
-Landlord-tenant laws vary significantly by state, county, and municipality.
-LeaseHelper and its operators are not liable for any damages arising from use of this document.
-Always verify compliance with current local laws.
-For complex situations consult a licensed real estate attorney.
+Always verify compliance with current local laws before using this agreement.
+For complex situations, rent-controlled properties, or when significant money is involved, consult a licensed real estate attorney in your state.